 For Every Person, for Every Family —

-For more than three decades, Arnold Markowitz, LCSW, has counseled individuals and families dealing with a loved one who has cut off relations with them, primarily in the context of cult affiliations.
+For more than three decades, Arnold Markowitz, LCSW, counseled individuals and families dealing with a loved one who had cut off relations with them, primarily in the context of cult affiliations.
 For 32 years, he was the director of The Cult Hotline and Clinic at the Jewish Board of Family and Children Services (JBFCS), a social service and mental health agency in New York City.
-Concurrently, he maintained a private psychotherapy practice in Tenafly, NJ, and in New York City, which he continues.
+Concurrently, he maintained a private psychotherapy practice in Tenafly, NJ.
+He passed away in 2019.

 NJS&S: How prevalent are situations in which individuals cut off all ties with family?